zyf0717/zyf0717.github.io/about.markdown

 Welcome to my blog!

 Through this blog, I hope to document and share my tech experiences.
-My interests varies across time, necessitating this documentation blog to keep track of what I have been up to.
+My interests varies across time, necessitating the creation of this blog to document and keep track of what I have been up to.